Pervez Khattak: Relations with the federal government

-Straight away after assuming office Khattak declared that he will pursue a non-confrontational approach with then Federal Government which was controlled by Nawaz Sharif, he hoped this détente would create a more stable environment for the KPK government to produce results.
-However confrontation became inevitable with conflict over the direction of the Taliban situation and by October 2013 the provincial government became more independent and assertive from the federal government, threatening to close US Supply lines.
+Straight away after assuming office Khattak declared that he would pursue a non-confrontational approach with then Federal Government which was controlled by Nawaz Sharif.
+He hoped this détente would create a more stable environment for the KPK government to produce results.
+However, confrontation became inevitable with conflict over the direction of the Taliban situation.
+By October 2013, the provincial government became more independent and assertive from the federal government, threatening to close U.S. supply lines.

 Security and terrorism policy

 Khattak favored peace talks with the Taliban.
-During his tenure an anti-terrorism force was set-up.
+These failed terminally and the policy had to be abandoned.
+An extremely large number of terrorist attacks happened during his tenure happened culminating in the Army Public School massacre happening when he was Chief Minister.
+During his tenure an anti-terrorism force was set up.
 Khattak's government combated drug smugglers leading to the arrests of many in raids.

 Judiciary

 Khattak supported the judiciary of his province.
-The mobile court is used to dispense justice and mediate between disputes.
+The mobile court is used to dispense justice and mediate disputes.

 Electricity policy

-In 2012, Khattak gave a 10-year hydro electric plan which was implemented across the province.
-He also approved energy conservation plans.
+In 2012, Khattak introduced a 10-year hydro electric plan which was implemented across the province.
+He approved energy conservation plans.
 He also campaigned to prevent electricity theft in the province of KPK.

-Pervez Khattak's Government announced to build 350 numbers mini-micro hydel power projects for the small villages and later seeing the success of the project increased the numbers to 1000 mini-micro hydel projects.
-The electricity price was as less as PKR 2–5 per unit (US$0.02–0.05/kWh).
+Khattak's government announced that they would build 350 mini-micro hydel power projects for the small villages.
+Later, seeing the success of the project, they increased this to 1000 mini-micro hydel projects.
+The electricity price was less than PKR 2–5 per unit (US$0.02–0.05/kWh).

 Healthcare

-Aside from anti-polio campaigns, the Khattak administration introduced drives to increase breast cancer awareness.
-The Pervez Khattak led KP government also launched, the first of its kind public sector facility in the country, a social health insurance programme for the underprivileged of the province.
-Through these insurance cards, the disadvantaged will be able to receive medical assistance at both private and public hospitals across the province free of cost.
+The Khattak administration instituted an anti-polio campaign, and introduced drives to increase breast cancer awareness.

+The Khattak-led KP government of ANP also launched in 2012 the first-of-its-kind public sector facility in the country, a social health insurance programme for the underprivileged of the province.
+Through these insurance cards, the disadvantaged will be able to receive medical assistance at both private and public hospitals across the province at no cost.

 Security policy

-During his reign, he took a hardline against drone strikes, viewing them as extending extremism and threatened to block NATO supply lines if drone strikes continued and if the Federal Government refused to prevent them.
-Following a drone strike on 2 November 2013, a day before peace talks were due to start with the Taliban, Khattak affirmed that he would indeed use his power to push for the blocking of NATO supply lines.
+During his reign, Khattak took a hardline against drone strikes, viewing them as extending extremism, and threatened to block NATO supply lines if drone strikes continued and if the federal government refused to prevent them.
+Following a drone strike on 2 November 2013, a day before peace talks were due to start with the Taliban, Khattak affirmed that he would use his power to push for the blocking of NATO supply lines.